This section puts forward some suggested ways that council officers can support their members. The LGA will be expanding this guidance.

 - Political groups on the council could consider nominating someone to provide a support role on these issues

-- Councils can develop their own policies, procedures and regular briefings to assist councillors experiencing intimidation
+- Councils can develop their policies, procedures and regular briefings to assist councillors experiencing intimidation.
+A Model Local Resolution Protocol developed by One Voice Wales is available

 - 1. How councils can support their councillors